memgraph/memgraph/docs/user_technical/installation.md

 can be found on the
 [official Docker website](https://docs.docker.com/engine/installation).
-Memgraph Docker image was built with Docker version `1.12` and should be compatible with all latter versions.
+Memgraph Docker image was built with Docker version `1.12` and should be compatible with all later versions.

 ### Docker Import